kmerchan/holbertonschool-interview/0x00-lockboxes/README.md

   * A key with the same number as a box opens that box (all keys will be positive integers).
   * There can be boxes without keys or keys that do not have cooresponding boxes.
   * Returns `True` is all boxes can be unlocked, `False` otherwise

+### test_files
+The test_files/ directory contains files used to test the output of the algorithm locally.